Vladislav26Laptev/Smoke_detection/README.md

   <img src="https://github.com/Vladislav26Laptev/Smoke_detection/blob/main/data/Res_1.png">
 </>

-The final stage is the post-processing algorithm, the main task of which is to connect intersecting bounding boxes using the IOU (Intersection over union) metric and combine data into clusters of 2 or more intersections to cut off false positives.
+The final stage is a post-processing algorithm, the main goal of which is to combine intersecting bounding boxes using the IOU (Intersection over union) metric and combine data into clusters of 2 or more intersections to cut off false positives.
 As a result, we have:

  <p align="center">
   <img src="https://github.com/Vladislav26Laptev/Smoke_detection/blob/main/data/Res_2.png">